Our work across the globe

 For many years, members of staff at Hampshire Hospitals, with support from the University of Winchester, have carried out a number of global health initiatives and projects around the world.

-Below, we have highlighted our most established global health links in Hoima and Yei, which are partnerships the trust developed over 10 years ago, alongside some of our other key initiatives.
+Below, we have highlighted our most established global health links, which are partnerships the trust developed over 10 years ago, alongside some of our other key initiatives.

 For more information on our global health work, contact: Heather Bennett by emailing heather.bennett@hhft.nhs.uk